d954mas/defold-crazygames-sdk/README.md

 Pull request with v2 support was merged.
 In theory this should worked.

 I don't test v2 api.
-The documentation and example not correct.
+The documentation and example may be not correct.

 Look at code.